 I have led experiential workshops, retreats and quiet days on a regular basis for many years now, usually on themes related to creativity, spirituality and psychology/personal growth.

-I have also been involved in a number of projects related to reconciliation within church communities, and continue to be involved in this work.
+I have also been involved in a number of projects related to reconciliation within church communities.

 My Christian faith is important to me and influences who I am, but I work with those of any faith or none.
 I do not bring faith issues into the therapy unless the client wishes to explore this for themselves or unless it directly impacts the work we are doing.
 In any case I always seek to work ethically, and never to impose my own views on those I work with.